Dear Home Ec 101,

 Know the difference between direct and indirect grilling.

 Not every recipe you come across was intended for a grilling novice.
-Many times the recipes assume the cook has some knowledge of grilling.
+Many times the recipes assume the cook has some basic knowledge of how to grill.

 If you are preparing a cut of meat that is more than 2 inches thick, poultry (with the exception of boneless, skinless chicken breasts or thighs), or roasts indirect grilling is more appropriate.
 The outside of these items would burn long before the center reached a safe temperature.
 To grill indirectly on a charcoal grill, mound the charcoal off to one side or in the center.
 Place the items away from the pile.
 For a propane grill with multiple burners, turn on one burner but cook over the other.
 For a small propane grill you may need to place a drip pan under the grate to deflect the heat.
 When grilling indirectly, it is vital to keep the lid closed as much as possible.
 Think of it like baking, you wouldn’t open the oven every two minutes to check on a cake, don’t do it to your grill.